 Go back to the basics with a new yoga mat

-Exercising at home doesn’t need expensive equipment, but home fitness can be made far easier with the right gear.
+Exercising at home doesn’t require expensive equipment, but home fitness can be made far easier with the right gear.
 Yoga is one of the most popular and adaptable exercises to do at home, and the best part is it only requires a yoga mat!
-Aerobics is an equally fun option, which again can be made a more comfortable experience with a fitness mat - we love this affordable one from Adidas.
+Aerobics is an equally fun option, which again can be made a more comfortable experience with a fitness mat - we love the affordable yoga mats from Adidas.

 Develop your own bodyweight training routine